martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 To orient the reader, this section provides an informational overview of the recommendations contained in this document.

+The previous version of this specification, {{VERIFY}}, surveyed the current practice from many IETF standards and tried to generalize best practices.
+This document takes the lessons learned in the past decade and codifies them as best practices.

 For the primary audience of application protocol designers, this document provides recommended procedures for the representation and verification of application service identity within PKIX certificates used in the context